Welcome to Foxes' Class

 Some useful information about this year:

-P.E. will be on Tuesdays for Terms 3 and 4 and Swimming will be on Friday for 12 weeks.
-Please can your child come wearing their P.E. kit on Tuesday and bring all their swimming kit on Friday in a bag.
-It is useful, as the weather is now cold for them to wear dark tracksuit/legging bottoms and a dark tracksuit/hoodie top.
+P.E. will be on Tuesdays and Wednesdays for Terms 1 and 2.
+Please can your child come wearing their P.E. kit on these days.
+It is useful, as the weather becomes cooler for them to wear dark tracksuit/legging bottoms and a dark tracksuit/hoodie top.